cscutcher/naruto-aufs-layers/README.md

 Wrapper around aufs to make a snapshotting filesystem like thing.
 Mostly just for fun.

+**This should go without saying but this isn't production ready.
+In fact I'm inclined to significantly rewrite the layout which will make old saves break!**

 ```
 Usage: naruto [OPTIONS] COMMAND [ARGS]...